JVillegasMartin/Article_A_Comparative_Study_of_Training_Strategies_for_Slice_Performance_Forecasting_in_B5G_Networks/README.md

 ## Dataset Description

-The dataset comprises measurements and metrics collected from B5G network slices, used to analyze and compare various training strategies for performance forecasting.
-The data is stored in Parquet format to ensure efficient storage and quick access.
+This repository contains synthetic datasets designed to emulate the behavior and characteristics of measurements and metrics collected from B5G network slices.
+These synthetic data were generated to analyze and compare various training strategies for performance forecasting, as discussed in the article.
+The datasets are stored in Parquet format to ensure efficient storage and quick access.

 ## Repository Structure